 The maintenance and increase of biodiversity in agricultural landscapes built a major goal of the “agri-environment-climate measures” (AECM) in the context of the Common Agricultural Policy (CAP) of the EU.
 Biological diversity is closely related to the existence of habitat features that meet the requirements of different taxonomic groups.
 Single groups in most cases show individual criteria.
 Thus, a monitoring of habitat features must be tailored to a distinct set of target groups.

 Satellite data, today, are not (yet) able to detect single individual plants or insects.
 But, they are capable of mapping defined habitat features at large spatial scales that provide information about the nature value of single fields or landscapes.

 The overall goal of the project is the setup of an area-wide, spatially explicit trend monitoring at national level for the quantitative analysis of landscape structure and agricultural land-use intensity within these landscapes.
 For this, a set of indicators will be established that covers a variety of aspects at landscape (landscape structure, landscape elements) and field level (management intensity) in cropland and grassland areas.
 The Sentinel earth observation satellites (i.e. Sentinel-1 and -2) of the Copernicus-program from European Space Agency (ESA) provide the basis for this spatial modelling approach in a nation-wide monitoring project.

 The coordination of works is done close cooperation with Julius Kühn-Institute (JKI).
-Both institutions aim at building a joint data center and IT-infrastructure for the processing and storage of remote sensing data at national level for Germany.
+Both institutions aim at collaborative development of indicators for the national monitoring of agricultural landscapes and at providing the products of the monitoring in the context of a joint infrastrucutre at national level for Germany.

 The work is part of the interdisciplinary project "MonViA - Monitoring biological diversity in agricultural landscapes".